 On this page

 Family violence is any violent, threatening, coercive or controlling behaviour that occurs in current or past family, domestic or intimate relationships (Victorian Government 2022).
+It can include, but is not limited to, physical violence, sexual violence, psychological and emotional abuse and coercive control.

 This page presents an analysis of data published by the Crime Statistics Agency.
 Two things should be noted when interpreting the information on this page: